herokuprojects666/kochava/readme.md

 The app runs on nodeJS/NPM so if you dont' have that installed you need to grab NodeJS.

-To install locally, grab the remote repository from the command line with : [code]git clone https://github.com/herokuprojects666/kochava[/code].
-After you have the repo, navigate to it and run the command npm install.
-This will install all the project dependencies.
-There is a local, development version with unminified files.
-As soon as you're ready to build the production version of the app, run grunt default.
-This will generate all the js/css/view files @ the /gen directory.
+After you have Node follow these steps to get up and running :

+1) Grab the repository with git clone.
+Enter git clone https://github.com/herokuprojects666/kochava.git on the node cli
+2) Navigate to the folder where you cloned the repo.
+Run grunt populate.
+This will generate css files from the scss as well as populate the /gen directory with with minified css/js for use in production

-To run the app in any mode type in node index.js on the command line.
+To run the app type in node index.js on the command line.
 To run it in production mode type in NODE_ENV=production node index.js .
 This will run the app with all the minified files located in /gen directory.

 This app was built with underscorejs, nodejs, expressjs, grunt, mongodb, with minimal support from other libraries.